RoundCube Fail2Ban Plugin

 action = iptables-multiport[name=roundcube, port="http,https"]

-sendmail-whois[name=RC-Webmail, dest=you@example.com, sender=fail2ban]
+sendmail-whois[name=RC-Webmail, [email protected], sender=fail2ban]

 logpath = /srv/www/htdocs/webmail/logs/userlogins